Skiedlmao/SafeSSer-2.0/README.md

 - **User-Friendly:** Easy to use

 ## Installation
-copy this code into powershell:
+copy this code into an admin powershell window:
+# powershell -Command "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass; Invoke-Expression (Invoke-RestMethod 'https://raw.githubusercontent.com/Skiedlmao/SafeSSer-2.0/main/main.ps1')"

 ## Usage
 click on the start service button, and start your services.